 Bradford Manchester Train

-We offer the cheapest train tickets from Bradford to Manchester as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Bradford to Manchester as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Bradford is a city located in West Yorkshire in the foothills of the Pennines and is approximately 9 miles to the west of Leeds and 15 miles to the north west of Wakefield.
 The city rose to prominence during the Industrial Revolution as an international centre of textile manufacture, particularly wool.
 The city's proximity to a supply of coal, iron ore and soft water facilitated the growth of Bradford's manufacturing base.
 Coupled with the increasing importance of its textile industry, Bradford's population exploded which in turn led to a rapid increase in investment in the city which is why the city has a large number of listed Victorian architecture including the grand Italiante City Hall.